valentinaanthonio/valentinaanthonio/README.md

 ### Glad to see you here!
-I’m a Chartered accountant and a Data Scientist with years of experience working as an auditor, analyst, consultant, and in machine learning engineering.
+I’m a Chartered Accountant and a Data Scientist with years of experience working as an auditor, analyst, consultant, and in machine learning engineering.
 I have in recent years, spent time developing my skillset in the field of machine learning engineering.
 Hoping to make a meaningful impact through these skillsets.